San Marino in the Junior Eurovision Song Contest 2015: Final

-San Marino's representative was wearing a very long white dress full of mirrors and she was joined on stage by 4 dancers dressed in silver, also with mirrors.
-The background was dark, full of stars and reflections and the lighting was white and very dynamic.
-Wearing iridescent makeup and a dress partially encrusted in mirrors, Kamilla and her crew literally shine when the spotlights move around them.
-The camerawork allowed for plenty of views of Kamilla's talented backing dancers.
+San Marino's representative was wearing a very iridescent makeup and a long white dress, with half of it encrusted in mirrors.
+She was joined on stage by 4 dancers dressed in silver, in a dark background with white lighting.

 Voting

 The voting during the final consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent, with their names published before the contest to ensure transparency.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member were released one month after the final.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that San Marino had placed ninth with the public televote and fifteenth with the jury vote.
 In the public vote, San Marino scored 51 points, while with the jury vote, San Marino scored 15 points.

 Below is a breakdown of points awarded to San Marino and awarded by San Marino in the final and the breakdown of the jury voting and televoting conducted during the final.